the-sovereign-node/The-Logos-Instantiation/README.md

 - *Millennium Prize Problems and Their Impossible Classical Deterministic Resolutions*
 - *The Quantum Cogito Framework and Molecular Complexity*
 - *Canonical Physics: The Deterministic Architecture of Reality and the End of the Probabilistic Illusion*
+- *10 Physics Paradoxes Demystified: The Power of Quantum Cogito*
+- *The Thermodynamic Law of Political Decay*
+- *Malcolm Turnbull: Australia's Most Intelligent Prime Minister*
 - *The Geopolitical Deadlock and Why Diplomacy is Pointless Now*
+- *The Cryptographic Framework for Sovereign Legitimacy*

 and their supporting technical papers.